lucaskotw/interpolation-with-dart/README.md

 ## The Concept of Skeleton Building and Motion Processing

+### Skeleton Building
+The method I use is `createJointAndBodyNodePair`.

+The following figure explain the idea.

+### Motion Processing

+Configuration of the skeleton will reset by the following processes.

 ## Questions

 1. How to set the namespaces?
-  - file such as the VskParser.h is in the name space `dart::utils` and code like follows dart {
+  - file such as the VskParser.h is in the name space `dart::utils` and code like follows

+    dart {
         util {